Shwe Mann: Military career

 Shwe Mann graduated from the Defence Services Academy, Intake 11, Pyin Oo Lwin in 1969.
 He quickly rose through the ranks, and became major in 1986.

 He served as a Regiment Commander in Karen State and earned the honorific title Thura (brave hero) for his military campaign against the Karen National Liberation Army in 1988.
 The campaign led to the eventual capture of the Karen National Union (KNU)’s headquarters in the Methawaw Area.
 He served as a tactical operations commander for Light Infantry Division (LID) 66 based in Prome from 1993 to 1995.
 His achievements in the Karen state in 1994 meant that he was promoted to the rank of brigadier general.
 He was commander of the elite LID 11 based in Inn Daing, near Yangon in 1996.
 In November 1997, he was promoted to the rank of major general and became a permanent member of the State Peace and Development Council (SPDC).
 That same year, he became commander of South-west Command in Pathein, Ayeyarwady Division.
 He concurrently served as the chairman of the Ayeyarwady Peace and Development Council.

 In line with the SPDC’s developmental rhetoric, he supported a number of initiatives aimed at increasing agricultural productivity and food security.
 These included supporting seasonal crop rotation, and converting more than 1 million acres of low, dry and wetlands into cultivated land.
 This was possible thanks to improvements in water channelisation and river banks.
 500,000 acres of intensive and extensive fishery farms were also created.
-He was promoted to Joint Chief of Staff of the Army, Navy, and Air Force in 2001.
+He was promoted to Chief of the General Staff (Army, Navy and Air) in 2001.
 That same year, he was promoted to the rank of lieutenant general.
-He became Chief of General Staff of the Armed Services in 2003.
 As a key figure in the SPDC, he seems to have overseen a number of offensives against ethnic insurgents.
 This claim has been raised specifically in relation to the 2006 offensive against the Karen National Liberation Army (KNLA).

 In September 2010, he retired from the army.
 Following his retirement, Shwe Mann became a candidate for the newly created Union Solidarity and Development Party (USDP).
 He was selected as a representative for Zay Yar Thiri constituency in the 2010 general election.